mozilla-l10n/localizer-documentation/misc/pootle-migration.md

 ## Q: Is there a Terminology project in Pontoon?

 No. We’re rolling out terminology support by the end of September in two stages:
-* Stage 1: we'll add support for using terminology in the Translate view: matched terms in the source string will be highlighted, providing definitions and possible translations for them.
-In this stage we'll use Microsoft Terminology as a read-only data source.
+* Stage 1: we’ll add support for using terminology in the Translate view: matched terms in the source string will be highlighted, providing definitions and possible translations for them.
+In this stage we’ll use Microsoft Terminology as a read-only data source.
-* Stage 2: we'll add a terminology management interface, and refine the UI based on the results of the previous stage.
+* Stage 2: we’ll add a terminology management interface, and refine the UI based on the results of the previous stage.
 This will allow to translate a set of Mozilla specific terms, which will then be used as a terminology source like the Microsoft Terminology introduced in Stage 1.

 ## Q: How do I localize the Pontoon interface?